john-hawkins/projit/docs/paper/joss.md

 # Research Applications

-The fundamental research application of `projit` is in managing the project lifecycle and efficiency of development.
+The fundamental research application of `projit` is in managing the project lifecycle and minimising dependencies between steps.
 Paths to datasets are retrieved from meta-data, not hard coded.
 Experiments are named, with execution times tracked.
-The Results to all experiments can be tracked over each iteration, with hyper-parameters and interrogated to easily produce tables of data and analysis.
+Results of all experiments can be tracked over each iteration, with hyper-parameters and interrogated to easily produce tables of data and analysis.
 Additional application comes with a focus on open science, allowing other teams to review and audit experiment history,